Psoriasis Tracker Template: Weekly PASI Score, Body Surface Area

 If you are stable, the log shows that too.
 Stable is a good outcome and worth protecting.
 Do not feel you have to show improvement every visit.

-For a digital version with body map selection and automatic trend graphs, the Psoriasis Tracker App lets you tap the affected regions on a body diagram and enter the same component scores.
+, the Psoriasis Tracker App lets you tap the affected regions on a body diagram and enter the same component scores.

 What 30, 60, and 90 Days of Tracking Reveals

-The first 30 days of logging usually teaches you what your normal pattern actually is, which is often different from what you remembered.
+The first 30 days of logging usually shows you what your normal pattern actually is, which is often different from what you remembered.
 By 60 days, trigger patterns become visible, especially for stress and weather.
-By 90 days, if you are on a biologic or a new systemic treatment, the log tells you whether the treatment is in the range the clinical trials predicted or whether it is time to talk about the next option.
+By 90 days, if you are on a biologic or a new systemic, the log tells you whether you are tracking the response curve the clinical trials predicted or whether it is time to talk about the next option.

-Start with this week.
-Rate the four regions tonight.
 That is all day one needs.

 Medical disclaimer: This post is for informational purposes only and does not constitute medical advice.
 Talk to your dermatologist about any treatment changes.